Looking for things to do in Bratislava?

 One of our favorite things to do in Bratislava is to stroll through the French garden of the Grassalkovich palace, open to the public and most beloved by locals.
 Nowadays the residence of the president, the palace is an impressive building that saw its fair share of cultural and historical events over the past 250 years.

 Joseph Haydn premiered several of his works here and several balls of the Habsburg royal court took place in this palace, as its owner was an intimate friend of Maria Theresa.
-Normally not open to the public, the palace can be visited on one open door day per year, every June.
+Normally not open to the public, the palace can be visited on one day per year, every June.

 Visit St Michael’s Gate